OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-2-understanding-git/quiz/quiz.md

                     "It reverts your project back to the last saved version", "It deletes unnecessary files from the repository" ],
-                correctAnswer: 1,
+                explanations: [
-                explanation: "git push moves commits to a remote server."
+                    "Push uploads committed changes to the remote repository.", "git push moves commits to a remote server.", "git revert or checkout would do that.", "Push doesn't delete files."
+                ],
+                correctAnswer: 1
             },
             {
                 question: "What is a branch in Git?",